 For example, I use Pfsense a lot at work, and we build VPNs with the OpenVPN module integrated in Pfsense.

-Watchguard was another firewall I used before that, and it also included an OpenVPN server.
+Watchguard was another firewall I used before that, and it also included an OpenVPN server (it’s a red box like this).

 So, it should not be complicated to create a server.
 And obviously, you can install it manually on any operating system.